Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 Description

-The Cullinan Kimberlite pipe was discovered in 1902 and open-pit mining began at the 'Premier' mine (as it was then known) in 1903.
-Ore extraction has been through underground mining methods since 1946.
+The Cullinan Kimberlite cone was discovered in 1902 and open-pit mining began at the 'Premier' mine (as it was then known) in 1903.
+Ore extraction has been by underground mining methods since 1946.

 The mine was renamed 'Cullinan' as part of its centenary celebrations and to link the mine with the illustrious heritage of the Cullinan diamond, which provided the main diamonds for the British Crown Jewels (the 530-carat Great Star of Africa and the 317-carat Lesser Star of Africa).